Vicomtech/DMD-Driver-Monitoring-Dataset/README.md

 - [DMD Distraction-related actions](https://github.com/Vicomtech/DMD-Driver-Monitoring-Dataset/wiki/DMD-distraction-related-action-annotation-criteria) annotation

+## Known Issues
+- The version of VCD in the annotation files (OpenLabel) and in the tools in this repository has been updated to VCD>=5.0.
+Make sure you download the annotations files again and update the tools.
+- There was an error when uploading IR videos.
+They have to be .mp4 format, and they were uploaded as .avi.
+This is fixed now but requires the user to download them again.

 ## Credits
 Development of DMD was supported and funded by the European Commission (EC) Horizon 2020 programme (project [VI-DAS](http://www.vi-das.eu/), grant agreement 690772)